-In most US states, a dual agency is what it’s called when the same real estate agent represents both the buyer and the seller of a particular property.
+In most US states, with a dual agency, the same real estate agent represents both the buyer and the seller of a particular property.

 An example of the exception to this rule is that in California, an agent that represents both the buyer and the seller of a home is called a designated agency.

 What are the Drawbacks of a Dual Agency?

 Dual agencies are a rare occurrence in real estate.

 This is because the job of a real estate agent is to look out for the best interests of his clients.
 When you are buying a home, this means securing the best property and negotiating the lowest price possible.
 A good buyer’s agent will also push for the seller to cover most of the repairs found during inspections and the closing costs.

 However, the opposite is true for a seller’s agent.
 His duty is to get his client the highest possible price for his home and ensure that the buyer pays for the repairs that come up during inspections, as well as most of the closing costs.

 So you can see the major conflict of interest that is usually present in dual agency deals.
 There is no possible way that the realtor can serve the needs of both of his clients.